 With the humor art, Jesus is a common character.
 What prompted you to tackle a subject that might offend people?

 The people who get offended are those who have strict religious beliefs.
-Really, my art doesn't offend that many people.
+For the most part, my art doesn't offend many people.
 It makes them laugh more than anything else.
 The reason I use Jesus is because, let's face it, he is an identifiable figure everybody knows, but people have never seen him, say, at a McDonald’s eating a Happy Meal.
 That is a piece I did called the Last Happy Meal.
 Or Jesus pointing at Vegas instead of Heaven or someone saying, “I found Jesus... he was behind the sofa.”
 I might offend a few people, but I look at it like a radio station: If you like it, great, if you don't, tune it out.

 You have a piece titled High Times that apparently has interest from a dispensary owner in Aspen, Colorado.